-- We believe that the economic recession and dramatic decrease in consumer wealth which has resulted in a significant decline in consumer sentiment and a pullback in consumer spending has impacted our comparable store sales. - We believe the slow down in shopping mall customer traffic during the first half of fiscal 2009 compared to the same period in fiscal 2008 has impacted the number of new and returning guests visiting our stores and therefore our comparable store sales. - We believe the calendar shift of the Easter holiday and associated school vacations from the fiscal 2008 first quarter to the fiscal 2009 second quarter had a positive impact on our comparable store sales for the thirteen weeks ended July 4, 2009 and a negative impact for the thirteen weeks ended June 28, 2008.
+- We believe that the economic recession and dramatic decrease in consumer wealth which has resulted in a significant decline in consumer sentiment and a pullback in consumer spending has impacted our comparable store sales. - We believe the slowdown in North America shopping mall customer traffic during the first nine months of fiscal 2009 compared to the same period in fiscal 2008 has impacted the number of new and returning guests visiting our stores and therefore our comparable store sales.
+The comparable store sales decline included both a decrease in the number of transactions and a decrease in the average transaction value.